vene/vene.github.io/content/pages/jobs.md

 can't consider you.
 Do email me with any specific questions -- please include
 <tt>[PhD 9665]</tt> in the subject line so my filters can catch your email.

-The angle of this position is specifically on expressiveness, controllability, transparency, and efficiency of deep generative models of language.
-We will be particularly looking into overcoming the tension between the discreteness of language and the continuity of deep learning and taking cue from recent developments in continuous energy-based models and diffusion models.
+Both positions are on deep generative models of language.

-However, if you are interested in joining the team, perhaps this specific listing does not speak to you, but you are interested in:
+One of the positions, connected to the Hybrid Intelligence project, is oriented toward controllability, constraints, and geometry in deep generative models of language via continuous representations, taking cue from recent developments in continuous energy-based models and diffusion models.
+We will be particularly looking into *continuous* models of language, to overcome the tension between the discreteness of language and the continuity of deep learning, taking cue from recent developments in continuous energy-based models and diffusion models.

- - Uncertainty-aware generative models of language / conversations
+The other position is in connection with another broader collaborative project, also involving [Dr. Wilker Aziz](https://wilkeraziz.github.io/) at the ILLC, and is along the following lines:

- - Explainability methods for language generation and structured prediction
+ - Representing, quantifying, and using uncertainty in generative models of language, conversations, or other linguistic structures;
- - Adaptable, multimodal generation and translation
+ - Explainability methods for conditional language generation, in particular with long documents and contexts;
- - Use of context in natural language generation problems
+ - Adaptable, multi-modality aware generation, responsive to context, constraints and preferences.

-then I encourage you to apply anyway, and please mention this in your letter clearly.
+Please pick one or two of these directions and express and justify your interest in it in application letter.
+A strong application should also demonstrate awareness of some of the recent work in these directions, and should briefly describe research ideas in relationship to existing work.

 We will rely on a selection of machine learning techniques.
 My research gravitates around structured prediction, latent variable models, sparsity, convex and constrained optimization, and geometry (machine learning on manifolds.)
-Importantly, **I am not looking for an expert in these ML topics.**
+Importantly, **You do not have to already be an expert in these ML topics.**
 But if you have ML basics and you are enthusiastic to study one or more of these (or related) topics, together with me, in order to apply them in NLP research, you are a perfect fit!